On the Theoretical Limitations of Embedding-based Link Prediction: Rank Bottlenecks in KGEs...

-\subsection{\dots for solving ranking reconstruction}
+Universality is the more common focus in KGE expressivity.
+However, the condition of reconstructing all graphs is both unrealistic and unnecessary in practice.
+While the exact ground-truth graph is unknown, realisability can give practical insights by analysing the training graph.

+\EKcom{This is missing a bit why we're doing both of these.
+I'd write that even already here rather than below, throw it in the reviewers face} To develop our proofs, we consider the ground-truth adjacency matrix $\bY \in \{0,1\}^{|\cE||\cR|\times |\cE|}$, where $y_{i,o}$ is $1$ if $o$ is an object for the subject--relation pair $i=(s,r)$ and $0$ otherwise.\footnote{ \SBRem{The adjacency matrix of a KG is usually expressed as a three-way tensor $\bcY \in \{0,1\}^{|\cE| \times |\cR| \times |\cE|}$.} We flatten subject-relation\SB{s}\SBRem{pairs} into a single axis for convenience. } The corresponding view of the score matrix is $\bZ = \bH\bE^\top \in \R^{|\cE||\cR|\times |\cE|}$ where $\bH = [\bh_{s,r}]_{s,r} \in \R^{|\cE||\cR| \times d}$ stacks the hidden states of subject-relation pairs.
+Since the rank of $\bZ$ is at most $d$, each score vector $\bz_{s,r,:}$ is confined to a $d$-dimensional linear subspace of $\R^{|\cE|}$.
+We connect these definitions with linear algebra results to derive necessary dimensions for expressing each task.
+Table \ref{tab:summary_bounds} summarises the results, and Figure \ref{fig:toy_bottleneck} illustrates universality bottlenecks in a toy \modelclasss with $d\!=\!1$ and $|\cE|\!=\!3$.

+\subsection{...for Solving Ranking Reconstruction}

-Next, we discuss how rank bottlenecks affect a model's ability to correctly order potential objects, which is crucial for the usual KGC evaluation protocols.
-Borrowing the notation of \cite{grivas_low-rank_2022}, let $\bpi$ denote a permutation of objects.
+We first discuss how rank bottlenecks affect a model's ability to order potential objects, as is standard in KGE evaluation protocols.
+Borrowing the notation of \citet{grivas_low-rank_2022}, let $\bpi$ denote a permutation of objects.
 For example, in Figure \ref{fig:toy_bottleneck_right}, the scores $\bz_{s,r,:} = \bh_{s,r} \bE^\top = $ would imply that we assign the query $\bh_{s,r}$ the ranking $\bpi_{321}$ since $z_{s,r,3} > z_{s,r,2} > z_{s,r, 1}$.
-Notice that activations like sigmoid of softmax preserve the ranking.
+Notice that activations like sigmoid and softmax preserve the ranking.

-\begin{theorem}[RR bottleneck] A bottlenecked KGE with low-rank $d < |\cE| - 1$ always has some unfeasible ranking configurations $\bpi$, regardless of the learned input representations. \end{theorem} \begin{proof} We use the result from \cite{cover_number_1967,good_stirling_1977,grivas_low-rank_2022} which states that a linear (affine) classifier over $N$ classes parameterised by a weight matrix $\bW \in \R^{N \times d}$ (and bias vector $\bb \in \R^N$) followed by any monotonic activation, can only predict a subset of class rankings if $d < N-1$.
-Replacing $\bW \in \R^{N \times d}$ with $\bE \in \R^{|\cE| \times d}$ yields the theorem.
-Additionally, for object vectors in general position, if we fix $d$, changing $\bE$ changes the set of rankings that are feasible, but not the cardinality of the set.
-The cardinality can be calculated using Stirling numbers with a proof that stems from finding the maximum and generic number of distance-based orderings of $N$ points in a $d$-dimensional space~\citep{cover_number_1967,good_stirling_1977,smith_d-dimensional_2014}.
-The narrower the low-rank $d$, the more class permutations $\bpi$ become infeasible. \end{proof}
+\begin{restatable}[RR universality]{theorem}{RRuniversality} The embedding dimension $d$ required for \modelclass to represent all possible rankings on graphs with $|\cE|$ entities is at least $d \geq |\cE|-1$. \end{restatable}